-- Lloyd's Beacon lets you place one marker at a location to which you wish to teleport back in the future.
+- Lloyd's Beacon lets the player place one marker at a location to which they wish to teleport back in the future.
 Just how far in the future depends on the caster's skill and ranking in Water magic; the marker decays in one hour times a character's skill rank.
-Cast Lloyd's Beacon (at a cost of 30 spell points) whenever you wish to either place a marker or return to one.
+Cast Lloyd's Beacon (at a cost of 30 spell points) to either place a marker or return to one.
 Experts can establish up to three beacons, which decay in one day per skill rank, while Masters are armed with five beacons, which decay in one week per skill rank.

 - Stun slaps a monster with magical force, leaving the creature to recover from the spell before it can do anything else.
 It also knocks monsters back a little, giving the party a chance to get away while the getting is good.
 The spell costs one point and some recovery is required.
 In effect, Stun adds to a monster's recovery time, with somewhat greater effect for every skill rank of the caster.
 Experts and Masters are both more effective.

 - Magic Arrow fires a single magic arrow.
 This spell is notoriously inaccurate and has no more chance of finding its target than a regular arrow.
-It costs two spell points to cast, and you'll have to wait some time before you can use it again.
+It costs two spell points to cast, and some time needs to pass before it can be used again.
 It will do two points of damage (assuming it hits anything!), with an extra one to six damage points for every skill rank.
 At Expert level, the cost is just one point, and recovery time is faster; Masters can fire again more quickly and without cost.